Rodra/scraping/src/README.md

 #### Monitoring & Observability
 - Integrate a tool like Datadog or Prometheus to track:
-    - Task execution status and failure rates
+    - Task execution status and failure rates.
-    - API response times and queue lengths
+    - API response times and queue lengths.
-    - Resource usage and performance trends
+    - Resource usage and performance trends.
-- Add structured logging for easier debugging and root cause analysis
+- Add structured logging for easier debugging and root cause analysis.

 #### Production-Ready Database
 - Replace SQLite with PostgreSQL to support:
-    - Concurrent access
+    - Concurrent access.
-    - Better data integrity
+    - Better data integrity.
-    - Scalability and compatibility with cloud environments
+    - Scalability and compatibility with cloud environments.

 #### Scalable Task Design
 - Refactor Celery usage to:
-    - Create separate tasks per portal or scraping strategy
+    - Create separate tasks per portal or scraping strategy.
-    - Improve task isolation and parallelism
+    - Improve task isolation and parallelism.
-    - Allow portal-specific retry and rate-limiting logic
+    - Allow portal-specific retry and rate-limiting logic.

 #### Pluggable Architecture for Scrapers
 - Use a Strategy Pattern or similar abstraction to:
-    - Support multiple scraping approaches (HTML parsing, APIs, headless browsers, etc.)
+    - Support multiple scraping approaches (HTML parsing, APIs, headless browsers, etc.).
-    - Onboard new portals with minimal code duplication
+    - Onboard new portals with minimal code duplication.
-    - Ensure code maintainability and testability
+    - Ensure code maintainability and testability.

 #### Robust Error Handling
 - Improve handling of edge cases like:
-    - Structural changes in target websites (e.g., missing HTML elements)
+    - Structural changes in target websites (e.g., missing HTML elements).
-    - Intermittent HTTP errors (e.g., 429 Too Many Requests, 503 Service Unavailable)
+    - Intermittent HTTP errors (e.g., 429 Too Many Requests, 503 Service Unavailable).
-- Add:
-    - Fallback behavior or alerting for persistent failures
+- Add fallback behavior or alerting for persistent failures.

 #### Authentication & Security
-- Prepare for multi-user access with role-based access control (RBAC)
+- Prepare for multi-user access with role-based access control (RBAC).
-- Secure sensitive configurations using environment variables or a secrets manager
+- Secure sensitive configurations using environment variables or a secrets manager.

 #### Improved API Response Structure
 - Enhance how scraped data is returned from the backend:
-    - Format responses into paginated, structured JSON
+    - Format responses into paginated, structured JSON.
-    - Allow filtering and sorting via query parameters
+    - Allow filtering and sorting via query parameters.
-    - Provide meaningful status codes and error messages for frontend or client integration
+    - Provide meaningful status codes and error messages for frontend or client integration.

+### **Dockerization**
+- Dockerize the application to simplify deployment and ensure consistency across environments:
+    - Create a `Dockerfile` for the Django application.
+    - Use `docker-compose` to orchestrate services like Django, Redis, and Celery.
+    - Enable easy scaling of workers and services in production environments.

 ## **Why Django Was Chosen for the MVP**
 Django was a practical choice for this MVP due to its built-in support for features that aligned well with the project’s needs: